Hot cold drinks

-The main effect of Hot and Cold drinks is the temperature difference of the drink.
+The main effect of hot and cold drinks is the temperature difference.
 Half of it is hot, and the other half is cold; by appearance, it should not look different from a regular drink, for example, tea or sake.
 The patron should not suspect anything different just by looking at it, as the main effect is the sensory surprise after tasting the beverage.
 The brain is getting conflicting information from the sensory cells.
-Is it hold or cold, and there are few seconds of shock, indecision, and confusion, as the person doesn’t know how to react to the unexpected taste.
+Is it hot or cold?
+There are a few seconds of shock, indecision, and confusion as the person doesn’t know how to react to the unexpected taste.

-I use Agar-agar to create this type of experience as it can turn jellified substance into a fluid gel when stirred.
-If you wonder what Agar is, it is a mix of carbohydrates extracted from seaweed, Red Sea algae.
-In Japan, it is known as Kanten, and it has been in use since the late 1600s.
-Agar-agar has almost zero calories, no flavor, odor, or color; it is also sets at room temperature, and unlike Gelatin, it is suitable for vegetarians.
-Agar is used to make jams and jellies, ice cream, and other desserts in culinary.
+I use Agar-agar to create this experience, as it can turn a jellified substance into a fluid gel when stirred.
+If you are wondering what agar is, you will find it is a mix of carbohydrates extracted from seaweed and red sea algae.
+It is known as Kanten in Japan and has been used since the late 1600s.
+Agar-agar has almost zero calories and no flavour, odour, or colour; it is also set at room temperature, and unlike Gelatin, it is suitable for vegetarians.
+Agar is used to make jams and jellies, ice cream, and other culinary desserts.

-The method In the recipe below can be applied to any drink; there are probably some other ways of creating the same sensory experience; experiment and have with it.
+The method in the recipe below can be applied to any drink; there are probably some other ways of creating the same sensory experience: experiment and have fun with it.

 Raspberry Lychee Sake - Half Cold Half Hot